Walmart Black Friday 2019: These are the best deals now

-Walmart is leading the charge (so to speak) on great deals for this year's Black Friday.
-Yes, for 2019 there are also sales to be had at Amazon and other retailers, but browse the collection of deals we've amassed below and we think you'll agree that Walmart has something going on this holiday sales season.
-And there's no need to wait any longer -- these Black Friday deals are in full swing.
-For example, you can now get an Xbox One S with Star Wars Jedi: Fallen Order for $200, or a massive PS4 bundle for $200.
-You can also get a $350 discount on RCA's 70-inch Roku 4K TV and $300 off Lenovo's Legion Y540 gaming laptop.
-And after selling out repeatedly, the Ninja Coffee Bar System has now returned, discounted to $100.
+Walmart is starting to get serious about Black Friday.
+So far, Amazon, Best Buy and other retailers have had most of the best deals.
+But Walmart is catching up with some killer discounts on the Xbox One S with Star Wars Jedi: Fallen Order for $200, a massive PS4 bundle for $200 and a $350 discount on RCA's 70-inch Roku 4K TV.
+And we're very keen on this portable power station which is selling at Amazon for $1,300 -- but only $820 at Walmart.

-And there's a lot more as well.
-We've highlighted plenty of other worthy discounts below.
-We'll be updating pricing and availability on a continual basis, so bookmark this page and check back often.
+And that's only the beginning.
+We've highlighted the cream of the crop below.
+And we'll be updating pricing and availability on a continual basis, so bookmark this page and check back often.

-Something else to keep in mind: Next week, the Apple Watch Series 3 will go on sale at Walmart (and elsewhere) for $129 (38mm) and $159 (42mm).
-If you need one now, however, Walmart has already lowered the entry-level price to $170 for the 38mm GPS model and the $199 for the cellular equivalent.

 Read more: Walmart Black Friday 2019 ad: Everything going on sale next week